Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ```
 ## List profile templates

-The command displays the list of project templates for all the versions of the given workspace type.
+The following command displays the list of project templates for all the versions of the given workspace type.
 By default, it displays all the available templates:

 **Syntax:**